 The image size is probably one of the essential aspects as you will have to showcase explicit lyrics or high-quality videos to a large crowd.
 Based on the availability of the space, the amount of gathering, and screen placement, you will have to decide the image.

-For the safe side, we recommend you go for maximum screen size like a 30-300inch size range as it will blend with any space.
-However, if your church has a capacity around 100, then having a maximum screen size of 200inch would do the trick.
+For the safe side, we recommend you go for a maximum screen size like a 30-300inch size range as it will blend with any space.
+However, if your church has a capacity of around 100, then having a maximum screen size of 200inch would do the trick.
 If the projector will be mostly used for meetings or presentations in a small room, then you won’t have to stress much on the image size.

 For the house of worship, you need to opt for a projector that has a minimum of 720p native resolution because you will have to cater to a large crowd.
 An excellent resolution will assist the projector in projecting a clear text of bibles or song lyrics and high-quality visuals of religious videos.

-So if you can’t allow a massive space for setup, then you need to go for ultra-short throw or short throw ratio ranging between 0.1 and 0.4.
+So if you can’t allow a massive space for setup, then you need to go for an ultra-short throw or short throw ratio ranging between 0.1 and 0.4.
 However, if you can manage to place the projector from a few feet away, we recommend you to go for a throw ratio below 1.0:1.

 If space is not an issue and you can take a large area in the sanctuary for projection, then you can go for standard throw distance.